 The information on the label are relatively easy.
 If the year is specified, 85% of this year must be.
 A leavening of wine is allowed, but that enrich banned with sugar.
 In terms of barrel aging is given "unwooded" (without wood), "wood matured" (oak barrel or Wood chips ) or "barrel fermented" (oak barrel).
 If several grape varieties are listed on the label, the order is based on the proportion.
 It is common to use grapes from different growing areas for a wine, this is called Multi-district-blend (this must match the information regarding origin).
 The bottle's back label, which is often used, often contains details about the harvest, vinification, aging and taste.

-In the meantime, the producers have distanced themselves from the previously common use of European generic names such as Chablis, Claret, Burgundy, Champagne, Port and Sherry.
+In the meantime, the producers have distanced themselves from the former use of European generic names such as Chablis, Claret, Burgundy, Champagne, Port and Sherry.
 The export of products with these names to Europe was prohibited.
-This was ratified in June 2007 with an agreement between the EU and Australia and, of course, also vice versa (but not a single case is known that a European producer would have used Coonawarra or Barossa Valley, for example).
-In 2001 the “Geographical Indications” (GI) appellation system was introduced.
+This was ratified in June 2007 with an agreement between the EU and Australia and, of course, is also the other way round (but not a single case is known that a European producer would have used Coonawarra or Barossa Valley, for example).
+In 2001 the "Geographical Indications" (GI) appellation system was introduced.
 Compared to many countries, the wine law is very simple and leaves plenty of scope.
 Neither grape varieties, pruning, upbringing method, alcohol content or wine style are prescribed, only cultivation zones are specified.

-Because of the huge land area it is climate very different.
+Because of the huge land area, it is climate very different.
 It ranges from hot and dry especially in Western Australia (especially in the Swan Valley ) and Northern Australia to relatively cool on the southern island of Tasmania.
 If necessary, an artificial one takes place in the dry areas irrigation, Around three quarters of the vineyards are in cooler South Australia.
-The vineyards stretch around 4,000 kilometers from Brisbaine in the northeast (Queensland) to Perth in the west (Western Australia).
+The scattered vineyards stretch from Brisbaine in the northeast (Queensland) to Perth in the west (Western Australia) for around 4,000 kilometers.

 SOUTH EASTERN AUSTRALIA - This super zone spans the entire states of New South Wales, Tasmania and Victoria, as well as parts of Queensland and South Australia.
 This accounts for 95% of the Australian vineyards.
 Wines with this designation of origin can, so to speak, be cuvées from various areas of Australia.